-How Do Car Engines Work?
+How Do Car Engines Work? – The Internal Combustion Engine

 Although the internal combustion engine did not truly supersede the steam engine until well into the nineteenth century, once it did, it began a revolution in transport.

 By 1876 the modern internal combustion engine was commercially available – designed by Nikolaus Otto, although heavily influenced by the work of Etienne Lenoir.
 It was this invention that allowed for the development of personal transport – most notably in the form of the car.
-Later inventions such as the airplane also used a two- or four-stroke engine.
+Later inventions such as the aircraft also used a two- or four-stroke engine.

 the continuous combustion engine, as used by jet and rocket engines.
 Furthermore, with the increasing move towards hybrid or electric cars, the engine is an ever-changing technology.

 The most common type of engine in the world is the gasoline engine, as used in most privately-owned vehicles.
 Indeed, with the growing numbers of automobiles sold in the developing world, there are more gasoline engines globally.

 The diagram below shows a cross-section of an internal combustion engine.

 The induction stage of the cycle begins when the crankshaft turns and pulls

 the piston down and out of the cylinder.
 The opening of a valve at the fuel and air inlet introduces both air and gasoline into the cylinder.

 The movement of the piston is known as the intake stroke or the induction stroke.